CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 1: Load Balancing and Model Routing.md

 ## Task 2: Set up model routing for directing requests to different models

-In this task, you’ll configure APIM to route requests to different AI models automatically.
-You’ll test that each model request reaches the correct backend and observe how model routing works across regions.
+This task focuses on directing requests to specific AI models based on parameters such as model type or workload.
+You will configure APIM to route each request to the correct backend AI model and test the responses, gaining an understanding of how model routing can optimize performance, resource usage, and cost efficiency.

 1. In Visual Studio Code, from the left navigation pane, select **Explorer**, then expand **model-routing (1)** click on **model-routing.ipynb (2)**.